otrv4/otrv4/architecture-decisions/007-query-messages.md

 We will not change the DAKE to allow receiving late messages and decrypt them.

-We will prevent query messages to be used to force a key rotation in OTRv4 by disallowing its sending on `MSGSTATE_ENCRYPTED`.
+We will prevent query messages to be used to force a key rotation in OTRv4 by disallowing its sending on `ENCRYPTED_MESSAGES`.

 We will not prevent receiving query messages on the same state, because it would also prevent device mobility.

 ### Consequences

-A participant is still able to receive a query message while on `MSGSTATE_ENCRYPTED` from a dishonest participant.
+A participant is still able to receive a query message while on `ENCRYPTED_MESSAGES` from a dishonest participant.

 If the receiver starts a new DAKE, messages from the previous conversation that start a new ratchet will fail to be verified and decrypted